-Sina works for the German Development Cooperation and is currently stationed in Ghana, working as an advisor in the area of Good Financial Governance.
+Sina works for the German Development Cooperation and is currently stationed in Nigeria, working as an advisor in the area of Good Financial Governance.
 Prior to that she was with GIZ in Nigeria supporting the Nigerian Government in improving the Business Enabling Environment and supporting Local Economic Development.
 Like Jochen she holds a degree in Urban Planning and a post graduate degree in international development cooperation from the SLE in Berlin.

 Valerie Baumeister is a medical doctor in neurology, educated and practicing in Berlin, Germany.
 She grew up in Nairobi, Kenya.
 Driven by the interactions between traders and customers, she understands the benefits of fair trading and the resultant advantages in terms of quality for the customers and the profit for the craftsmen.
 Her market experience with the arts market in Kenya has helped bring a particular insight into the day to day interaction between customers and craftsmen.
 She acts as the sounding board to avoid falling into the "Danger of a single story" on a day to day consultancy with Jochen.